-At home and in our synagogue communities, Rosh HaShanah grants us special opportunities to think deeply about our lives, our friendships, and our responsibilities to those around us.
+At home and with our communities, whether in person or vitual, Rosh HaShanah grants us special opportunities to think deeply about our lives, our friendships, and our responsibilities to those around us.
 Our prayers inspire us to seek forgiveness and embrace change.
 The blasts of the powerful shofar encourage us to rise up, open our eyes, and take action where it is most needed in the world.
 Our festive meals give rise to our hopes and dreams for a prosperous future.

 On this sacred day of Rosh HaShanah, one of the holiest on the Jewish calendar, we come together as one community to humbly, joyfully, and thoughtfully welcome the new year and all the wondrous possibilities that the year may bring.

 L’shanah tovah u’metukah, may it be a good and sweet and meaningful Rosh HaShanah for us all!